ucsd-cse29/fa24/src/index.md

 You will need only a photo ID and something to write with (scratch paper is available on request).

+The Triton Testing Center has shared a [document of rules and tips](/images/Helpful_Tips_CBTF.pdf) for using the testing center.

 The exams will be administered through [PrairieLearn](https://www.prairielearn.com/about); we will give you practice exams and exercises so you can get used to the format we'll use before you take